Year One: The focus is on obtaining clinical skills in general endocrinology and diabetes with time allotted for clinical or research electives.

 - CanMEDS OSCEs – Internal Medicine

-Regular formative evaluations - One45
+Regular formative evaluations - One45 (ITER)

-Regular feedback from Program Director, Longitudinal Clinic Preceptor
+Regular feedback from Program Director, Longitudinal Clinic Preceptor and clinical preceptors

-6 month evaluation with Program Director
+Every 6 months - Evaluation with Program Director

 Other training sites include the Royal Alexandra Hospital, Grey Nuns Community Hospital and Cross Cancer Institute.